 In addition to criminal sanctions, a data subject who suffers damage by reason of contravention of the Ordinance may also seek compensation from the data user through civil proceedings.
 The PCPD operates an assistance scheme for data subjects in this regard.

-In light of recent high profile data incidents, the PCPD may further strengthen its enforcement against breaches of the Ordinance through more frequent compliance checks and publication of investigation reports, as well as increased co–operation with local and international authorities.
+In light of high profile data incidents in recent years, the PCPD may further strengthen its enforcement against breaches of the Ordinance through more frequent compliance checks and publication of investigation reports, as well as increased co‑operation with local and international authorities.

-The Consultation Paper proposes to confer additional powers on the PCPD to impose administrative fines linked to the annual turnover of the organization, which would, if implemented, result in a significant increase in financial penalties at a much higher amount calculated by reference to annual turnover.
-Although the proposed amendments have not yet been finalised, recent enforcement activities have been an indicator that the PCPD is encouraging Hong Kong lawmakers to pass the amendments proposed in the Consultation Paper to impose higher fines.
+The January 2020 Consultation Paper proposed to confer additional powers on the PCPD to impose administrative fines linked to the annual turnover of the organization, which would, if implemented, result in a significant increase in financial penalties at a much higher amount calculated by reference to annual turnover.
+The PCPD’s Report issued in February 2023 also mentioned empowering the PCPD to impose administrative fines linked to annual turnover as an amendment direction.

 Doxxing